The String of Pearls: Charles Dickens

 In Charles Dickens' The Pickwick Papers (1836–37), Pickwick's cockney servant Sam Weller states that a pieman used cats "for beefsteak, veal and kidney, 'cording to the demand", and recommends that people should buy pies only "when you know the lady as made it, and is quite sure it ain't kitten".
 Dickens expanded on the idea of using non-traditional sources for meat pie in Martin Chuzzlewit (1843–44).
 This was published two years before The String of Pearls (1846–47) and included a character by the name of Tom Pinch, who feels lucky that his own "evil genius did not lead him into the dens of any of those preparers of cannibalic pastry, who are represented in many country legends as doing a lively retail business in the metropolis" and worries that John Westlock will "begin to be afraid that I have strayed into one of those streets where the countrymen are murdered; and that I have been made into meat pies, or some such horrible thing".
 Peter Haining suggested in a 1993 book that Dickens was inspired by knowledge of the "real" Sweeney Todd, but that he chose not to mention him, in case some of his victims' relatives were still alive.

-Authorship

-Unfortunately Lloyd's business practices did not allow authors to put their name on their published work, due to this there is disagreement over who the author of The String of Pearls is.
-It is generally accepted that the work was written by either James Malcolm Rymer or Thomas Peckett Prest, however other contenders such as George Mcfarren or Edward Lloyd himself have been suggested.
-Historically the opinion favoured Prest as the true author but recent arguments have been made that Rymer should be considered the true author.
-It is commonly noted that the work was most likely cooperatively written and so usually they are both considered co-authors of the piece.